 the San Martin River

-Map of the Amazon River drainage basin with the Madeira River highlighted
+Map depicting the Amazon River drainage basin with the Madeira River highlighted

 The Madeira Basin has high biodiversity, providing habitat to the spotted jaguar, giant otter, pink dolphin and many other endangered mammal species.
-An estimated 750 fish species migrate up to 4,500 km (1,700 mi) each year to spawn and feed in the nutrient-rich, muddy waters of the upper Madeira.
+In addition, an estimated 750 fish species migrate up to 4,500 km (1,700 mi) each year to spawn and feed in the nutrient-rich, muddy waters of the upper Madeira.

-Map of the Madeira River watershed in Brazil, Bolivia and Peru
+Map depicting the Madeira River watershed in Brazil, Bolivia, and Peru